TOP

 Executive Leadership Team

-This team oversees the sustainability program, supporting the Lockheed Martin strategic plan by enabling personnel in business areas and functions to pursue and implement opportunities and practices that support the corporate sustainability policy.
-The Executive Leadership team reviews SMP performance twice per year.
+Oversees the sustainability program, supporting the Lockheed Martin strategic plan by enabling business segments and functions to pursue and implement opportunities and practices that support the sustainability policy.

 Risk and Compliance Committee